utelecon/utelecon.github.io/en/support/index.md

 * To access meeting room information, you must sign in with your UTokyo Account.

 <div>Business Hours: 8:25 a.m.-6:30 p.m. on weekdays (Mon-Fri).</div>
+<div>* Zoom support is not available from December 29, 2022 to January 3, 2023 due to the year-end and the new-year holidays.</div>

 <div style="border: 2px solid currentcolor; margin: 1em 0 2em; padding: 0.5em; font-weight: bold; text-align: center;">
 <a href="https://itc-lms.ecc.u-tokyo.ac.jp/lms/course?idnumber=20197J919010V02">Access the Zoom meeting room (Click on the link under “Meeting room information of Zoom support” in the “Online Course Information” section)</a>